-Here are the possible causes for lower back pain during menstruation:
+Here are the possible causes of lower back pain during menstruation:

 1. Contractions in the Uterus

 Every month your body builds up a thick uterine lining (endometrium) to prepare for a fertilized egg.

-If you don’t become pregnant, estrogen and progesterone levels decrease and hormones called prostaglandins and cue your body to get rid of the endometrium – through contracting.
+If you don’t become pregnant, estrogen and progesterone levels decrease and hormones called prostaglandins cue your body to get rid of the endometrium – through contracting.

 If you have a high level of prostaglandins, you’ll have more intense contractions of your uterus and more pain.

-Unfortunately, prostaglandins are also inflammation-causers in our body, which is why taking anti inflammation medication brings relief to most people.
+Unfortunately, prostaglandins also cause inflammation in our body, which is why taking anti-inflammation medication brings relief to most people.

 Prostaglandins may also be responsible for vomiting, diarrhea, and headaches that accompany painful periods (Source)

 2. Magnesium Deficiency

 Magnesium acts as a muscle relaxer (among many other things) in your body.

-These muscles include the uterus, the abdomen muscles and back muscles of course.
+These muscles include the uterus, the abdomen muscles, and the back muscles of course.

 These days most of us unknowingly lack Magnesium (due to modern farming, diet choices, caffeine, and more).

 For example, one of the most common signs of Magnesium deficiency is ongoing muscle cramps.

 What if Your Pain is Excruciating and Unbearable?

 Low back pain during menstruation is usually not serious.
-But, if your back pain is excruciating and debilitating and you find yourself incapacitated for as a few days, the possible causes below require for you to seek medical care:
+But, if your back pain is excruciating and debilitating and you find yourself incapacitated for a few days, the possible causes below require you to seek medical care: